 II.
-COUNSELOR-IN-TRAINING AND APPRENTICE PROGRAM
+COUNSELOR-IN-TRAINING PROGRAM

-Summer camps may have Counselors-In-Training or Apprentices, depending on the decision of the camp supervisor.
-Counselors-in-Training (CITs) and Apprentices are campers with increased responsibility, who are learning how to become counselors in the future.
-CITs and Apprentices are under the direction of their camp's director.
-Because CITs and Apprentices are still considered campers, they will never be left alone with campers; the Camp Director or a Camp Program Leader must always be present with all campers.
+Summer camps may have Counselors-In-Training programs.
+Counselors-in-Training (CITs) are campers with increased responsibility who are learning how to become counselors in the future.
+CITs are under the direction of their camp's director.
+Because CITs are still considered campers, they will never be left alone with campers; the Camp Director or a Camp Program Leader must always be present with all campers.

 CITs have two levels; Level I is between age 12 and 13 years old and Level II is between 14 and 15 years old.
-Apprentices range in age from 13 to 15 years old and vary depending upon their camp's requirements.